Manaʻolana: Hope on the Ala Kahakai National Trail

 “We, along with the communities we work with, are documenting, preserving, protecting, and, when managed, making trails available to the public,” says Arakaki.

-Ala Kahakai, which means “trail by the shoreline” in Hawaiian, is an important part of the ancient trail known as the Ala Loa, the major land route that connect communities islandwide.
+Ala Kahakai, which means “trail by the shoreline” in Hawaiian, is an important part of the ancient trail known as the Ala Loa, the major land route that connects communities islandwide.
 Trails like this one were created beginning when the island was settled around 500 AD and are in continuous use today.

 The trail follows the contours of the island, connecting communities and transporting visitors across sandy shores, lava flows, and craggy coastlines.
 It links four National Park Service (NPS) units and numerous sacred places that are significant to Hawaiʻi’s history and critical to the preservation of Hawaiian culture.